• Home

 Let’s look at the cost.

-To sell synthetic turf fields, the industry greatly over-estimates the number of hours they can be used in a year, and greatly underestimates the amount of hours an organically maintained grass field can be used.
+To sell synthetic turf fields, the industry over-estimates the number of hours they can be used in a year, and greatly underestimates the amount of hours an organically maintained grass field can be used.
 They then compare costs based on this wildly inaccurate estimate of use.
 Case in point, one city’s paid consultants and designers of a new proposed synthetic field, said a natural grass field could only be used 100 hours a year.
 One of the nation’s leading organic grass experts, has provided case studies from both Marblehead and Springfield, Massachusetts, showing organically maintained grass fields being used over 1,000 hours a year – more than 10 times as much as the synthetic turf industry says – making natural grass that much more cost effective.

 Some groups are thinking that a synthetic surface will solve all their maintenance problems.
 It still amazes me when I hear the amount of money a school is willing to spend on a synthetic field when they were reluctant to spend a small fraction of that cost on either the proper construction or maintenance of their natural grass field.